mockaroo/mockaroo-enterprise/README.md

 Even if you're running a single Mockaroo app instance, you'll need to put a load balancer in front of Mockaroo to provide TLS.

+### Domains

+You can choose any domain name you like for hosting Mockaroo Enterprise.
+In addition to creating a DNS entry to map your chosen domain to Mockaroo, you should also create a DNS entry for `my.api.(your-mockaroo-domain)` and `api.(your-mockaroo-domain)`.
+Make sure the TLS certificate you assign to Mockaroo contains all three domains.

 ### AWS

 1. Create a target group called "mockaroo".